thosgood/qubit.guide/README.md

         * and make sure that _everything_ in the syllabus is covered!!
     + followed by a paragraph with a bit more of a detailed overview
 1. make sure that you use **only** _either_ "chapter" _or_ "lecture"
+1. pdf title page
 1. license and funding information along with bookdown link in `_includes/footer.html`
 1. check everything (gitbook) on mobile (mainly for overly wide maths/tables)
 1. **pdf output**
-    + check for overlapping `\en`s
     + overlapping in the header (section/subsection names)
     + make `quote` environment italic
-    + new page for each section
     + marginfigures
         * just wrap them in a custom block that css ignores but latex puts in the margin?
     + sizes of all images
     + idea environment (and, later on, scenario and circuits too)
         * tables in ideas look... bad
-        * change the colours of circuit and scenario to primary and secondary
+        * change the colours of circuit and scenario to primary and secondary (and remove background colour?)
 1. switch to katex
 1. change the link prefixed to gitbook TOC when you have a domain
 1. check that all `{.idea}`s are actually `{.idea latex-data=""}` (or whatever it is)